Neuro-Agility Framework

 Stress Coping Skills

 During continued stress, your brain starts losing control over certain brain regions.
 When you experience stress, your brain releases neurochemicals called cortisol, which decreases the speed of electrical transmission of impulses and the likelihood that the neuron (brain cell) will fire an electrical impulse.
-In laymen’s terms, dehydration and inhibiting neurochemicals trigger a biochemical “switching off” effect of the less dominant brain regions, resulting in a person functioning more from their natural default (dominant brain regions) preferences.
-Learning, thinking and processing functions of a person’s preferred default hemisphere will be amplified during stress and the less preferred hemisphere’s functions become more inhibited.
+In layman’s terms, dehydration and inhibiting neurochemicals trigger a biochemical “switching off” effect of the less dominant brain regions, resulting in a person functioning more from their natural default (dominant brain regions) preferences.
+Learning, thinking, and processing functions of a person’s preferred default hemisphere will be amplified during stress and the less preferred hemisphere’s functions become more inhibited.

 Sleep